 The factory standard gear ratios of your differentials will result in your truck feeling slower on-road and more sluggish off-road.
 The only way to minimize this effect is to modify the diff gear ratios.

-In the case of a 3rd Gen Tacoma, the stock gears are quite long and rather poorly setup in standard form, so you will need to bump it up to 529.
-This is the ideal ratio to get the gearing and RPM back, or as close to feeling factory again.
+In the case of a 3rd Gen Tacoma, the stock gears are quite long and rather poorly set up in standard form, so you will need to bump it up to 529.
+This is the ideal ratio to get the gearing and RPM back, or as close to the factory feeling again.

 Then there’s UCA’s that will need upgrading since the wider, fatter 35’s will require more UCA clearance in order to fit properly.
 The cheapest and quickest solution to cure this is to add a 1” wheel spacer.
-Alternatively, negative offset wheels with more backspacing is required when fitting 35s, especially if the spacers are not enough.
+Alternatively, negative offset wheels with more backspacing are required when fitting 35s, especially if the spacers are not enough.
 Aftermarket UCAs are designed to take larger tires and will provide enough clearance to fit 35s.
-UCAs will also help with improving caster.
+UCAS will also help with improving the caster angle.
 Combine this with an aftermarket rim with a more negative offset and you should be good.

 If you already have a high clearance front bumper, you won’t have to worry about scrubbing at full lock.
 If not, you’ll either have to cut and trim and pound your beloved truck or invest in an aftermarket front bumper, since most aftermarket bumpers can easily run 35s without further modifications since they are designed with larger tires in mind.

 Minimum Lift to fit 35” tires on a Tacoma 3rd Gen

 Fitting 35” tires do not require a crazy amount of modifications.
 It starts with an aftermarket suspension with the minimum lift of 2.5” inches, and 3 inches is recommended for off-road.
 You will require a lift, negative offset rims and you’ll need to do some other modifications, which you can read in more detail here.